wfcommons/WfCommons/docs/source/analyzing_traces.rst

 The following example shows the analysis of a set of traces, stored in a local folder, of a Seismology workflow.
-In this example, we seek for finding the best probability distribution fitting for job *prefixes* of the Seismology workflow (:code:`sG1IterDecon`, and :code:`wrapper_siftSTFByMisfit`), and generate all fit plots (runtime, and input and output files) into the :code:`fits` folder using :code:`seismology` as a prefix for each generated plot: ::
+In this example, we seek for finding the best probability distribution fitting for task *prefixes* of the Seismology workflow (:code:`sG1IterDecon`, and :code:`wrapper_siftSTFByMisfit`), and generate all fit plots (runtime, and input and output files) into the :code:`fits` folder using :code:`seismology` as a prefix for each generated plot: ::